 What is an Amazon FNSKU?

 Often sellers get the MSKU and FNSKU mixed up.
-If you sell on Amazon then chances are you will have both assigned to your products you are selling.
+If you sell on Amazon FBA then you will have both assigned to your products you are selling.

 Here is an example of an FNSKU label that would go on a sellers product and be sent into the Amazon warehouse: